 The process control block is incredibly vital.
 It ought to be kept in a protected space wherever the user cannot access it.
 The information that has got to be saved usually consists of the following:

-Accounting Data: This a part of PCB holds the amount of CPU time and real-time utilized by the process to date, the process range, and then forth.
+- Accounting Data: This part of PCB holds the amount of CPU time and real-time utilized by the process to date, the process range, and then forth.

-I/O Status Information: This a part of the PCB holds a list of the I/O devices that the process has requested, a list of the process’s open files, etc.
+- I/O Status Information: This part of the PCB holds a list of the I/O devices that the process has requested, a list of the process’s open files, etc.

 |List of Open Files|